charliefontanez/regex-tutorial/gist-template.md

 # Regex Tutorial

-This is a tutorial providing a breif explaination of different regex components.
+This is a tutorial providing a brief explaination of different regex components.

 ## Summary